codebar/tutorials/html/lesson3/tutorial.md

 }
 ```

-Add a bottom border, to give the effect of a line to the individual list items and tweak its dimensions
+Add a bottom border, to give the effect of a line, to the individual list items and tweak its dimensions

 ```
 .social-media li {